 Size & Appearance

 The Oriental Longhair is a sleek, muscular feline that shares many similarities with the Siamese cat, especially their triangular heads with large ears and almond-shaped eyes.
+With a similar gene pool, there are several Siamese breed group characteristics in the Oriental Longhair.

 The Oriental Longhair has a medium-length silky coat.
 Their tale is long and thin, with hair spreading out like a plume.
 The hair on this cat’s tail is longer than on the rest of the body.
 The Oriental cat’s coat may be solid, shaded, smoked, parti-color, tabby, bi-color, or pointed.